hackbinghamton/IntroToProgrammingWorkshop/ChoosingTechnologies.md

 | Swift | Designed specifically for iOS | iOS App Development |

+## Machine Learning

+Machine Learning is quickly becoming one of the most powerful tools in all of computing.
+However, knowing **when** to use it is just as important as knowing **how**.

+Machine Learning algorithms are very good at a few key tasks: making predictions, recognizing patterns, identifying important information, and classifying objects.

+In order to ensure that an ML algorithm performs each of these tasks with the highest accuracy possible, a large pool of high quality data is required to

+Now that you know **when** to use ML, stop by our [Machine Learning Workshop](https://calendar.google.com/event?action=TEMPLATE&tmeid=M282YWprNzFwMXBvNDJqcWpubDFlaGdhaHNfMjAxOTEwMTZUMjIzMDAwWiBkaGFycGVyMUBiaW5naGFtdG9uLmVkdQ&tmsrc=dharper1%40binghamton.edu) on October 16th to learn about **how** to start using it in your projects.

 ## Databases

 If you're going to be storing large amounts of data for your project, it's important to decide what type of database you're going to be using.
-There are 2 major types of databases: SQL and NoSQL
+There are 2 major types of databases: **SQL** and **NoSQL**

-SQL Stands for Standard Query Language
+**SQL** stands for Structured Query Language.
+SQL databases use pre-defined schemas to determine their layout, making them more complicated to set up but much more organized overall.
+Data is placed into tables which can have relationships to other tables, allowing for connections to be made between similar data points like user IDs.

-NoSQL, just like the name implies, is the opposite of SQL.
-There are no structured tables or relationships between tables, there is just data in one
+**NoSQL**, just like the name implies, does not use Structured Query Language.
+There are no structured tables or relationships between tables, there is just data placed freely into formats like columns, graphs, or key-value pairs.
+This makes NoSQL far easier to implement and a better choice for small, simple databases.

+Our [Data Science Workshop](https://calendar.google.com/event?action=TEMPLATE&tmeid=M282YWprNzFwMXBvNDJqcWpubDFlaGdhaHNfMjAxOTEwMDJUMjIzMDAwWiBkaGFycGVyMUBiaW5naGFtdG9uLmVkdQ&tmsrc=dharper1%40binghamton.edu) on October 2nd from 6:30pm - 8:00pm will have an introduction to SQL, so add it to your calendar if you want to learn more!